bkiers/GrahamScan/README.md

 A Java implementation of the Graham Scan algorithm to find the convex hull of a set of points.

-A demo of the implementaion is deployed in Appspot: [bkiers-demos.appspot.com/graham-scan](http://bkiers-demos.appspot.com/graham-scan)

 ### How to use it

 The implementation is pretty straight forward: everything resides in a single class ([GrahamScan](https://github.com/bkiers/GrahamScan/blob/master/src/main/cg/GrahamScan.java)).
 Simply copy the class in